Macro Economic Overview

 Source: Bloomberg

-Indian forex reserves are the fourth largest in the world at US$ 694 bn in August (dip from US$698 in July).
-INR has depreciated by 3% so far this calendar year till August 2025.
+Indian forex reserves are the fifth largest in the world at ~US$ 690 bn in October, a marginal dip from US$700 in September, providing a cushion against external vulnerabilities.
+INR has depreciated by 4.5% so far this calendar year till November 2025 and has been touching fresh record lows in recent months.

 Monthly Trends in India’s forex reserves and 12M rolling average exchange rate